ArnuldOnData/devops-projects/project-1/README.md

 ## How To Use Project-1
+1.Fork this repo
-1. Just do a git pull on the repo
+2. Do a git pull on the repo
-2. You will see a new file called "output.txt" with the output from GitHub Action workflow
+3. You will see a new file called "output.txt" with the output from GitHub Action workflow
-3. workflow is in the usual place: `devops-projects/.github/workflows/project-1.yaml`
+4. workflow is in the usual place: `devops-projects/.github/workflows/project-1.yaml`
-4. You can see the GitHub Actions running the python program in "Actions" tab (Code --> Issues --> Pull requests --> Actions)
+5. You can see the GitHub Actions running the python program in "Actions" tab (Code --> Issues --> Pull requests --> Actions)